 All-Clad cookware is synonymous with quality, which makes it a go-to brand for professional chefs and seasoned home cooks alike.
 These pots and pans boast a heavy-gauge anodized finish that promotes rapid heating with even temperature control, as well as a sturdy PFOA-free nonstick interior that’s easy to clean and dishwasher safe.

-The All-Clad 10-piece set comprises a versatile assortment of nonstick cookware, including an 8.5-inch and a 10.5-inch skillet, a 2.5-quart saucepan with lid, a 4-quart sauté pan with lid, a 7-quart stockpot with insert and lid, and a 13-inch square pan, which lends itself to frying bacon or to be used as a griddle for grilled cheese sandwiches.
+The All-Clad 10-piece set comprises a versatile assortment of nonstick cookware, including a 4-quart covered sauté pan, a 7-quart stockpot with insert, and a 13-inch square pan, which lends itself to frying bacon or used as a griddle for grilled cheese sandwiches.
 This is also designed to nest for compact stacking, making this an especially great choice if you’re a serious home cook who’s short on space.

-The set includes two trivets that can be used for placing hot pans on the counter or for serving at the table or to separate the pans when stacked.
+The set includes two trivets that can be used when placing hot pans on the counter, serving at the table, or separating the pans when stacked.
 Other features include cool-touch, riveted stainless-steel handles designed for comfort and durability, and safe in the oven up to 500 degrees.